qrzn23/min/wip/magick/content.md

 *Orpheus* by by Aleister Crowley, contains a large number of magical invocations in verse.
 There are also a good many others in other parts of his poetical Works.

-The following is a complete curriculum of reading officially approved by the A.·.A.·.
+The following is a complete curriculum of reading officially approved by the A∴A∴

-### CURRICULUM OF A. A.
+### CURRICULUM OF A∴A∴

 #### COURSE I.